Can Dogs Be Depressed, And Should I Be Worried About It?

 Are your dog’s symptoms mirroring your own?

-Dogs can sometimes display signs of depression, such as low energy, changes in mood, sleep, and eating habits, incontinence, and not wagging their tails.
+Like their owners, dogs are susceptible to mental health challenges like anxiety and depression.
+Dogs can display the same signs of depression humans experience, such as low energy, changes in mood, sleep, and eating habits, incontinence, and not wagging their tails.
 Physical ailments, weather changes, loss, loneliness, old age, and improper care can contribute to these symptoms.
 It’s also possible that, if a dog has an owner with depression, they may mirror their owner’s symptoms.
 Offering your dog attention, patience, and playdates with other dogs can be helpful.
 A visit to the vet may also be warranted.
 If it’s possible your dog is responding to your own depression symptoms, then you may benefit from working with a licensed therapist in person or online.

 When it comes to dogs, there may be some signs you can look out for that may indicate your pup isn’t feeling as good as it should.
-Such signs may include the following:
+Such signs of dog depression may include the following:

 • Low energy